 You should also make sure that the important parts of your email are visually highlighted and are placed at the first scroll, while the rest can be placed closer to the footer.
 The main rule is that visual elements should guide readers through the content of your email.

 Call-to-action buttons take special place in design as the success of it is on them that an email campaign depends on.
-Thus, while designing your emails, you should
+Thus, while designing your emails, following these tips:

 Look at the example from ShopBop.
 The images and the position of the text help the recipient move from the header to the footer and easily perceive the information, which is presented in the logical order.
 The CTA buttons are large, bright, their copy containing action verbs.